bnrt/conductorr/README.md

 - Save [conductorr.html](https://raw.githubusercontent.com/bnrt/conductorr/master/conductorr.html) locally and open it.

 Make sure local files are accessible from userscripts in your browser:
-- With GreaseMonkey for Firefox, open `about:config` and change `greasemonkey.fileIsGreaseable` to `true`.
-Although, Conductorr is not tested with GreaseMonkey 4+, it may not work.
+- GreaseMonkey 3: open `about:config` and change `greasemonkey.fileIsGreaseable` to `true`,
+- GreaseMonkey 4: incompatible,
-- With TamperMonkey (both Firefox and Chrome), open its settings and enable the option named like `Allow access to file URLs` or `Allow scripts to access local files`.
+- TamperMonkey: open settings and enable the option named like `Allow access to file URLs` or `Allow scripts to access local files`,
+- Violentmonkey: works out-of-the-box.

 ## Hints
 - To clear the page, clear the search input twice.